Lianasammut/crumbsandcrumbles/_posts/Healthy/_posts/2017-11-12-granola-bars.markdown

 alt: image-alt
 category: Healthy
 price: tbd
-description: Homemade nutty and fruity granola bars sweetened only with natural sweeteners and no refined sugar.
+description: Homemade granola bars packed with nuts, dried fruit and cereal.
+Sweetened only with natural sweeteners and no refined sugar.

 ---